aolkin/hrdc/docs/publicity.md

 For ensemble roles or large crew positions, list each individual separately.
 The system will combine them and display them together in the cast or crew list.
+You can also omit the "Role or Position" field if desired, for shows with a purely ensemble cast of performers.

 # The Preview Page